Publishing, Integrating, and Next Steps | Yext Hitchhikers Platform

-Navigate back to the Knowledge Graph and select the entities that you’d like to publish.
+Navigate back to the Content and select the entities that you’d like to publish.
 Then click the “More Actions” button and select “Add Services.”
 Simply step through the in-platform Wizard to assign your Pages licenses to your entities.
 Once you finish stepping through the Wizard, each entity will be published at a live, unique URL!
 You can always find the URL at the “Landing Page URL” field on the entity itself, or you can find it in the page template next to the “Preview URL” link we previously discussed.

 How will a user get to these pages from your website?

 Think about how a user should land at your pages.
 For example, if you created a location page template, you are likely going to integrate the URLs into your existing Find a Location page.

 Do you need to set up any redirects from previous pages?

 If the Yext pages are replacing any previous web pages on your site, you may consider updating those links or implementing redirects to ensure that if a user is linked to an old URL that he/she is redirected to the new, Yext pages.